sahithyandev/s3/src/content/docs/data-communication-and-networking/21-data-transmission.md

 Group of bits (_frame_) is sent simultaneously by using a single line.
 Slower than parallel.
 Cheaper.

 Start, stop bit patterns are not used.
+Synchronization and control bits are included in the frame.

+Frame structure varies with protocol.
+A general example:
 - Synchronization bits - helps with timing
 - Control bits - manages communication
 - Data bits